lwoodbury/RFM69HCW-radio-module/README.md

 Prepare radio as described here: https://learn.adafruit.com/adafruit-rfm69hcw-and-rfm96-rfm95-rfm98-lora-packet-padio-breakouts

-Circuit examples also included as Fritzing (fzz) files and png image This is an SPI serial communication device so you need to connect to the Teensy's SPI pins (check the Teensy pinout diagram!) and the others described in the code
+Circuit examples also included as Fritzing (fzz) files and png image This is an SPI serial communication device so you need to connect to the Teensy/Arduino's SPI pins (check the Teensy pinout diagram!) and the others described in the code

 Teensy version of Radiohead library: https://github.com/PaulStoffregen/RadioHead